otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 ```

 - `mongoose.Schema` - Each key in `institutionsSchema` defines a property in a **document** which will be cast to a `SchemaType`, i.e., `name` will be cast to the `String` `SchemaType`.
 - `mongoose.model` - A constructor compiled from a `Schema` definition.
-An instance, if a model is called a **document**.
-They are responsible for creating and reading documents from a **MongoDB database**.
+An instance of a model is called a **document**.
+Models are responsible for creating and reading documents from a **MongoDB database**.

 **Resources:**